 Lightroom is a great tool for any photographer.
 This program has two main functions.
 It acts as a fast and accessible library for all your architecture photography.

-Your images can be put into folders, and attached keywords can help you organize them.
+You can put your images into folders, and keywords can help you organize them.
 The other area is the editing of your images.

 It has a no-nonsense platform.
 Here you can adjust the exposure, or even correct your lens’ distortion.